storyfeet/dugi_bialan/content/grammar.md

 -- o [wei] lugin ei dis
 ..
 Oh look at this.

-The 'i' and the 'wei' can be dropped, but may be said.
+The 'ye' and the 'wei' can be dropped, but may be said.

 To request an action not happen. use va before the verb marker.

--- o va-wei giawin
+-- o va-wei yawin
 ..
 Oh don't go

 Or in more urgent cases, va can come before 'o'.
 But many people want to be polite before negative.

--- va-o giawin
+-- va-o yawin
 .. don't go